groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-multiple-vsx-files-groupdocs-merger-java/_index.md

 ## Implementation Guide

-In this section, we'll walk through the process of merging VSX files using GroupDocs.Merger.

 ### Step 1: Define Output Path

-Firstly, set up your output directory and filename.
-This will be where the merged file is saved.
+Set the folder and file name where the merged VSX will be saved.

 ```java
 String outputFolder = "YOUR_OUTPUT_DIRECTORY";